An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Methodology

 \section{Methodology}

-In this section, we introduce AttentionMixer, which is based on a generalized message passing paradigm as described in Section~\ref{sec:mpnn}.
-AttentionMixer utilizes the spatial adaptive message passing (SAMP) block to capture the correlations between variates and the temporal adaptive message passing (TAMP) block to capture the correlations between time steps.
-Additionally, AttentionMixer incorporates a sparse message passing regularizer (SMPR) to eliminate spurious correlations without the need for unstable sampling procedures.
-The technical distinctions from prevalent self-attentive methods involve: (1) the depiction of variate-wise correlations; (2) the elimination of spurious relationships.
+In this section, we introduce AttentionMixer based on the message passing paradigm in Section~\ref{sec:mpnn}.
+The technical distinctions from the vanilla self-attentive method involve the explicit depiction of variate-wise correlations and the elimination of spurious relationships.